tim50687/What_I_Learned/leetcode/array/fast_and_slow_pointer.md

     - 2 Phases:
         - Phase 1: Find the intersection point of the two runners.
         - Phase 2: Find the entrance of the cycle.

+## Palindrome Linked List

+- Use Floyd's Cycle Detection Algorithm to find the middle of the linked list.

+    - Reverse the second half of the linked list.
+        - Use dummy pointer to assit.

+    - Compare the first half and the second half.